Baspar/adventofcode2018/README.md

 ### Architecture

-For Day13, you can edit the following file:
+For Day1, you can edit the following file:
- - src/adventofcode2017/day13.clj (Containing the code)
+ - src/adventofcode2017/day1.clj (Containing the code)
- - test/day13.clj (Containing the test set)
+ - test/day1.clj (Containing the test set)
- - input/day13.txt (Containing the input that have been given to you on advent of code)

 ### Commands

-For Day13, you can use the following command:
+For Day1, you can use the following command:
+ - `lein day1` to launch the main code that'll run the input data
- - `lein day13` to launch the main code that'll run the input data
+ - `lein day1 "INPUT DATA"` to launch the main code that'll run the given input data
- - `lein test day13` to launch the test set for day13
+ - `lein test day1` to launch the test set for day1